 Doctorate in Public Relations & PHD Advertising Programs

 Doctorate in Public Relations and Advertising programs are the highest level of degree one could achieve in the parent field of marketing.
 As a research degree, a PhD in Advertising or Public Relations is often planned-out for the thought leader.
-PhD students are usually asked to forge new theories, understand global trends, and problem solve in their industry.
+Also, PhD students are usually asked to forge new theories, understand global trends, and problem solve in their industry.

 written by Rana Waxman

 What are Doctorate in Public Relations and Advertising Programs?